-GREAT DEAL: $1 for the best local news, great rewards
+Great deal: $1 for the best local news, great rewards

 Our role in all of this is more critical than ever.
 That‘s why we also need your support.

-A subscription not only gives access to all the local stories but also thousands of stories across the News+ network, including The Courier-Mail, Daily Telegraph, Herald Sun as well as our regional news sites.
+A subscription not only gives access to all the local stories but also access to the News+ network^, for a national perspective.
+It is made up of dailytelegraph.com.au, heraldsun.com.au, couriermail.com.au, advertiser.com.au, townsvillebulletin.com.au, cairnspost.com.au, goldcoastbulletin.com.au, geelongadvertiser.com.au, ntnews.com.au, themercury.com.au, and thechronicle.com.au.

+You also get access to the digital print edition of their printed products.

 You also have access to cracking True Crime yarns from across the country, as well as podcasts, exclusive videos and photo galleries.

-If you're into sport, you can join KFC SuperCoach Plus, get expert tips to help you play tips.com.au, and read expert commentary from some of the most experienced writers in the country.
+If you‘re into sport, you can access KFC SuperCoach Plus across every SuperCoach game, get expert tips to help you play tips.com.au, and read expert commentary from some of the most experienced writers in the country.

 SUBSCRIBER REWARDS

-Our member benefits program +Rewards is available only to subscribers.
-Enjoy access to book and magazine deals, discounted Kayo sports live streaming and Binge entertainment, freebies, exclusive offers and subscriber-only competitions.
+Our member benefits program +Rewards is available only to eligible subscribers.
+Enjoy access to book and magazine deals, discounted Kayo sports live streaming and BINGE entertainment, freebies, exclusive offers and subscriber-only competitions.

 HEARD ENOUGH?